 This is used to connect the 9 volt battery to the Arduino.

 Male to Male Jumper Wires SparkFun

 Much like M&Ms the color is not too important here.
 The inside is still the same material.
-However, I find it very helpful to color code things line power, ground and signal lines.
-The instructions use specific colors for things.
-This is the amount of each color you will need for this instructable.
+However, I find it very helpful to color code things like power, ground and signal lines.
+The instructions use specific colors for things but feel free to use whatever color you like.
+This is the amount of each color I used are listed.

 1 x Blue